 Messages can't be sent as a priority

-While we’ve established that MQTT is generally considered to be a better option for your IoT stack than Websocket, we now need to see how it compares alongside CoAP (Constrained Application Protocol).
-Here’s how the key specifications differ.
+While we’ve established that MQTT is generally a better option for your IoT stack than WebSocket, let’s see how it compares alongside CoAP (Constrained Application Protocol).

 P2P/one-to-one communication protocol